-Culture of Accountability.
+CULTURE OF ACCOUNTABILITY.
 Analyses of DOE's technical and scientific work are performed by Board members who are appointed by the President from a list of nominees submitted by the National Academy of Sciences.
 The Board members are eminent experts in their fields and serve part-time.
 They are supported by a small, full-time professional staff whose members are highly credentialed in the relevant scientific and technical disciplines.
 The Board reports its findings, conclusions, and recommendations to Congress and the Secretary of Energy, and the Chair and other members of the Board and Board staff testify before Congress, as requested.
 Board reports, testimony, and correspondence, along with meeting agendas, transcripts, presentations, webcasts, and public comments, are posted on the Board's website at www.nwtrb.gov.

 EFFECTIVE USE OF ANALYTICAL RESOURCES.
-Board members and members of the Board's senior professional staff are assigned by the Chair to lead or support Board activities, as appropriate.
+Board members and members of the Board's professional staff are assigned by the Chair to lead or support Board activities, as appropriate.
 The Board maintains the option of organizing panels and working groups to help facilitate, integrate, and focus its technical and scientific review, and for other purposes.
 When necessary, the Board is authorized by its enabling legislation to hire expert consultants to support the Board's in-depth reviews of specific technical topics.

 TRANSPARENCY, COLLABORATION, AND PUBLIC ENGAGEMENT.
 To support its peer review and information gathering activities, the Board holds public meetings, at which technical information is presented by representatives of DOE, its contractors, and other organizations involved in nuclear waste management and disposal.
 At these meetings, Board members and Board staff question presenters, and time is provided for input and comments from interested members of the public.
-The Board typically holds two or three public meetings per year and announces them in the Federal Register from four to six weeks before the meetings are held.
-The Board continues its goals of transparency of deliberations by webcasting its public meetings and archiving them on the Board's website.
+The Board typically holds two or three public meetings per year and announces them in the Federal Register from four to six weeks before the meetings and archiving them on the Board's website.
 In addition to the Board's public meetings, Board panels or other small groups of Board members and staff also hold smaller meetings, as needed, to investigate specific technical topics.
+In order to continue its review of DOE's activities as effectively as possible, the Board has held a number of virtual meetings and, in, July 2020, held its first virtual public meeting.
+This was managed successfully and the Board plans to hold more virtual public meetings while the current pandemic continues.

 Board members and staff also engage in site visits, visits to national laboratories and facilities, and meetings with DOE and national laboratory and contractor staff working on specific projects and programs.
 Board members and staff attend technical symposia and conferences related to SNF and HLW management and disposal.
 Representatives of domestic and international organizations involved in the management and disposal of SNF and HLW are invited to participate in Board public meetings and workshops.
 On occasion, Board members and/or staff travel to other countries to meet with such organizations to observe their technical programs and best practices, perform benchmarking, and assess potential analogs, among other things.
 Information gathered from these visits is used to enhance the Board's evaluation of DOE activities and to advise and inform Congress and the Secretary of Energy.
+Since March 2020, Board members and staff have participated in virtual meetings, symposia, and conferences.